-Home to the White House, the Washington Monument and the National Mall, Washington DC has a lot to offer visitors.
-Not only is it the capital of the United States, it’s a short hop from the Big Apple, meaning you can combine a trip to New York and Washington DC in one visit.
+Home to the White House, the Washington Monument and the National Mall, there are a lot of things to do in Washington DC.
+Not only is it the capital of the United States, it’s a short hop from the Big Apple, meaning you can combine the iconic sights of New York and Washington DC in one visit.
 In this guide, I’ll explain how to get from New York to Washington DC, including some links for booking your trip.

 Quick book: take the train